“Super-cool designer villas on the palm-fringed sands of Ha My Beach”

 Slip back inside and saunter through your villa and you will pass a lacquered eggshell bath embedded in your island paradise behind the bed; this is exceptionally cool and it is quite difficult to spend a night here and resist the temptation to take a long soak.
 However, if you do, you will find other ways to cleanse yourself in your huge, super-stylish bathroom at the back (varnished wood floors, lacquered eggshell sinks).
 There are rain showers in dedicated wet-rooms, but if that sounds a little cramped, slide open glass doors and find a private garden that doubles as an outside shower; the space comes complete with stone statues and abundant plants.
 Elsewhere, Krups coffee machines, his and her wardrobes, beach bags, bath robes, stuffed minibars and fabulous bath potions.
 Expect the crispest cotton, the plumpest pillows, the comfiest mattresses.
 Best of all, come back from dinner in the restaurant and find the entire central island wrapped up in ivory curtains.
 Perfect.

 Now you know what to expect inside, here’s the lowdown on other matters.
-There are 1-bedroom Villas, 1-bedroom Beachfront Villas (both for 2 people) and Pool Villas, ideal for families and groups.
+There are 1-bedroom Villas, Family Villas and Pool Villas.
 Beachfront Villas ring a horseshoe of sand that runs down to the surf.
 Most Pool Villas do the same, but one row is set back from the beach, with elevated views and serious privacy, while the 1-bedroom Villas are further back still.
 All Pool Villas have their own pool.

 Pool Villas range from 1-bedroom to 5-bedroom villas.
 If, for example, you take a 3-bedroom Pool Villa, you will find 3 separate villas within your garden walls.
 One room will be slightly simpler; it comes without a raised bed and is set up to work as an office, but this only applies to 3-, 4- and 5-bedroom villas.
 Some are closer to the beach and others are set on the hill with spectacular views over the ocean.
 You also get a communal sitting room that opens onto a shaded terrace and which comes with its own flat-screen TV, a couple of sofas and a dining table.
 There are complimentary decanters of whisky and vodka as well as wine fridges.
 Pools get bigger as the number of villas increases, but all have lawned gardens with daybeds, loungers and parasols scattered around.
 Finally, you get private barbecues and butlers to fire them up, though room service will deliver, if that’s what you want.